cardano-foundation/CIPs/CIP-0020/README.md

 ## Abstract

-This CIP describes a basic JSON schema to add messages/comments/memos as transaction metadata by using the metadatum label **674**.
-Adding **informational text, invoice-numbers or similar** to a transaction on the cardano blockchain.
+This describes a basic JSON schema to add messages/comments/memos as transaction metadata by using the metadatum label **674**, allowing informational, commerical, or any other text to be included in a transaction on the Cardano blockchain.

 ## Motivation: why is this CIP necessary?